Luminous Late-time Radio Emission from Supernovae Interacting with Circumbinary Material: Radio emission from CSM produced by binary interaction

 We expect the radius evolution characteristic of higher masses to lead to a continuous, wind-like CSM profile when these stars fill their Roche lobes, which is possible at short orbital periods on the order of days.
-Meanwhile, lower-mass stripped stars are more likely to exhibit detached shells in their CSM profiles, since they can detach from their Roche lobes when they contract during the late stages of their evolution.
-The limited expansion of stripped stars with $M_i \gtrsim 4.5\, M_{\odot}$ for solar metallicity motivates the upper limit of $M_{i}$ explored in this work, whereas the expected ejecta mass for typical stripped-envelope SNe ($M_{\rm ej}=1$--$3~M_\odot$) precludes our inclusion of lower-mass stars \citep{Drout11,Lyman16,Taddia18}.
+Meanwhile, lower-mass stripped stars are more likely to exhibit detached shells in their CSM profiles, since they can detach from their Roche lobes when they contract during the late stages of their evolution \citep{wu2022}.
+The initial binary periods of our models are chosen such that the donors will undergo high rates of mass transfer from $\sim 10^4$ yr before core collapse.
+The limited expansion of stripped stars with $M_i \gtrsim 4.5\, M_{\odot}$ for solar metallicity motivates the upper limit of $M_{i}$ explored in this work \citep{laplace2020}, whereas the expected ejecta mass for typical stripped-envelope SNe ($M_{\rm ej}=1$--$3~M_\odot$) precludes our inclusion of lower-mass stars \citep{Drout11,Lyman16,Taddia18}.

 In some of our models, we remove the entire hydrogen (H) envelope before the onset of core He burning, whereas in others, we allow the star to retain some H at the onset of our binary evolution simulations (noted in Table \ref{tab:hestarmodels}).
 At the onset of core carbon (C) burning, the H-poor models retain a total mass of $\sim 10^{-2}\, M_{\odot}$ of H, which is consistent with the predicted H mass at the end of core He burning for solar metallicity stars from, e.g., \cite{laplace2020}.
 In principle, the amount of H-rich envelope at the onset of core C burning is sensitive to the binary evolution history of the stripped star, as well as modeling choices when creating the stripped star model.
 Variations in the H mass retained after He burning will alter the composition and density of the outermost CSM in these models.